 When I first became a vegan, I spent a lot of time navigating the grocery store, reading food labels, and really undecided about what foods I should add to my shopping cart.
 With time and research, I became more knowledgeable about what staples I should be bringing back home.
 So, to help you out in your journey, I have outlined some of them here for you.

 Now, don’t feel like you have to limit yourself into only getting the items listed below.
 You should embrace every food out there that fits into a compassionate vegan lifestyle.
-These foods are simply intended to help you as you begin your transition and to start with adding more foods with nutritional value and those that support a vegan diet.
+These foods are simply intended to help you create a well-rounded vegan grocery list as you begin your transition and to start with adding more foods with nutritional value and those that support a vegan diet.

 1. Green Leafy Vegetables